-Derivative Instruments.
+Effective April 1, 2014, the Partnership determined that on a prospective basis, it would no longer elect cash flow hedge accounting for its commodity derivative instruments.
 Effective October 1, 2014, the Partnership de-designated its remaining commodity derivative instruments accounted for as cash flow hedges.
-Previously, the Partnership had discontinued cash flow hedge accounting for all commodity derivative instruments entered into beginning April 1, 2014.
-Changes in the fair values of these commodity derivative instruments are reflected in cost of sales on the Condensed Consolidated Statements of Operations.
-For additional information on the accounting for our derivative instruments, see Note 2, "Summary of Significant Accounting Policies," in the Partnership's 2014 Annual Report.
+Changes in the fair values of these derivative instruments are reflected in cost of sales - propane on the Condensed Consolidated Statements of Operations.
+Cash flows from derivative instruments are included in cash flows from operating activities.

+For additional information on the accounting for our derivative instruments, see Note 2, "Summary of Significant Accounting Policies," in the Partnership's 2015 Annual Report.